Driving Under the Influence

-Attorney Stacey Kaelin Schultz is a former Administrative Law Judge who presided over DUI / DWI administrative license suspension (ALS) hearings for nine years, and she is ready to fight for you.
+Attorney Stacey Kaelin Schultz is a former Administrative Law Judge who presided over DUI administrative license suspension hearings for nine years.
+She is ready to fight for you!

 FAQ